 What Is In A Name:

 There are many names for this art form simply because so many styles and forms of the dance exist throughout many cultures.
 However, most Americans call this beautiful expression "Belly Dance".
 Here are a few other common names.

 • Middle Eastern Dance: This umbrella term includes "belly dance", among other forms.
 Some people consider it a more prestigious title than belly dancing.
 The challenge today is how this dance has been fused with other cultures and artists influences from around the middle east and beyond.
 While this term acknowledges the culture that historically has had the strongest association with belly dance, it fails to recognize the many other cultures which form and influence the world of belly dancing today.

 • Balady or Raks Balady (also spelled Baladi or Beladi): This term means "dance from the country."
 The basic rhythm of the dance is often referred to by its Arabic term, balady (or maksoom).

 • Egyptian Raks Al-Sharqi: Dance of the Easterner

-• Danse du Ventre: A French phrase for dance of the belly, When the dance was presented at the Chicago World's fair in 1893, the world was deep into a period of art history known as the Orientalist era.
+• Danse du Ventre: A French phrase for dance of the belly, It is explained by Aunt Rocky, When the dance was presented at the Chicago World's fair in 1893, the world was deep into a period of art history known as the Orientalist era.
 Traveling European painters and writers brought home fascinating descriptions and illustrations of the Orient, mesmerizing the west with human curiosity.

 • Dance Oriental or Oryantal Dansi: This name arose from the traditional Turkish term Oryantal, which referred to the area now known as the Middle East, but once commonly called the orient.
 To the western ear this sounds a bit confusing because the orient is thought of as being Asia.
 We must keep in mind that geographical boundaries and associations from where they are now.
 A brief peak at maps over the ages will show the boundaries are very different than long ago.